Bikepacking Advice for Solo Female Cycling

 6) Carry an emergency phone.

-Nokia is my favourite.
-You can bang it around, drop it in water, ride your bike over it, that clunky little piece of mobile genius is not a quitter.
-It’s battery alone will last a week.
+Old Nokias are my favourite.
+You can bang them around, drop them in water, ride your bike over them – that clunky little piece of mobile genius is not a quitter.
+Its battery alone will last a week.
 Get a sim card that works everywhere.
 One phone is never enough, always carry two, and make sure that emergency mobile is the toughest piece of equipment you have.

 7) Trust your instinct.